shift0x/vwap-dynamic-fee-hook/README.md

 # Running the application

-The main entry point for the application is the nodejs app which pulls matching transaction logs from configured chains.
-These logs are then submitted to the prover, the generated proof is then submitted to brevis and data is persisted within the smart contract on the destination chain.
+The main entry point for the application is the nodejs app which pulls matching swap transaction logs from uniswap-v3 like pools for configured pools and chains.
+These logs are then submitted to the prover, which aggregated transaction volumes and generates a proof to submit to brevis.
+Once submitted, brevis will call the configured smart contract to persist base and quote swap volumes on the destination chain.

 To setup this flow, follow the steps below: